omicscodeathon/denguedrug/README.md

 **Step 3: Model construction**

 The ML models were constructed using [lazy predict](https://github.com/shankarpandala/lazypredict) python package.
-The Logisitic model exhibited the greatest Accuracy, F1-score, precision, recall and specificity results and was selected for screening of a compound database.
+The Logistic Regression Model exhibited the greatest Accuracy, F1-score, precision, recall and specificity results and was selected for screening of a compound database.
+The perfromance of each model against the stated metrices are in the reesult directory.

 **Step 4: Prediction**